 Mount: Fujifilm X

-This just-announced new lens is the slowest on the list, but the Fujifilm XF 50mm f/1.0 is notably for two distinct reasons – the first one being that it's the only lens on this list that features autofocus, meaning it will be the fastest AF lens on the market… if it actually makes it that far.
+This lens is actually the slowest on the list, but the Fujifilm XF 50mm f/1.0 is notable for two distinct reasons – the first one being that it's the only lens on this list that features autofocus, meaning that it will be the fastest AF lens on the market… if it actually makes it that far.

-This being is to the second distinct reason: this lens rose from the ashes of the Fujifilm XF 33mm f/1.0 R WR – a lens that was announced with much pomp at Photokina 2018, only for Fujifilm to announce last month that it was actually too hard to make.
-So the engineers scrapped the idea completely and announced the 50mm f/1.0 instead.
+Which brings us to the second distinct reason: this lens rose from the ashes of the Fujifilm XF 33mm f/1.0 R WR – a lens that was announced with much pomp at Photokina 2018, only for Fujifilm to announce in 2019 that it was actually too hard to make.
+So the engineers scrapped the idea completely, and announced the 50mm f/1.0 instead.

-We've got our fingers crossed that this one makes it out of the R&D lab, because we've been using f/0.95 lenses for years and we would LOVE to have autofocus!
+We've got our fingers crossed that this one makes it out of the R&D lab (and Fujifilm has assured us that it will still see release in 2020), because we've been using f/0.95 lenses for years and we would love to have autofocus!

 7) Experimental Optics 42mm/50mm f/.075